good-labs/greater-good-affirmation/GREATER_GOOD_AFFIRMATION.md

  - The project or group that I represent has honorable intentions, meaning doing something that is primarily intended to benefit many people, or a community over any financial interest.
  - The project grew to be valued for its own utility without influence of artificial means, or unfair advantage.
- - The project or group strives to have minimal negative effects on the larger community.
-If negative effects are brought to light, a best effort is made to ameliorate them.

 I make this affirmation in good faith, and am free to withdraw my participation at any time.